GXJ20/nzhou26/README.md

 # particleSeg
 `particleSeg` is a deep learning-based segmentation tool for cryo-EM particles.

-# Segmentation in cryo-EM
-`particleSeg` can quickly and accurately segment a cryo-EM particle into three parts: signal of particle, background, and edge between them.
+It can quickly and accurately segment a cryo-EM particle into three parts: signal, background, and edge.
+With the help of the huge cryo-EM database, [EMPIAR](https://www.ebi.ac.uk/empiar/), I gathered a largest quantity of raw particles image as input, and projections from their highest resolution reconstruction as label, trained them accordingly and came up with these [models](models/)

+# Workflow
 ![work_flow](images/workflow.png)

 ## Installation